Recycling

 Acceptable materials

 Containers must be cleaned, dried and emptied.
-No lids or caps.
+For plastic containers, leave the lids on so they're recycled together.
 Our recyclables currently go to a local materials recovery facility.
 You can also search items using the waste wizard.

 Aluminum cans | Detergent bottles (cleaned) | Office paper |